 Some of our residential pupils attend local Guide and Scout Groups on a Monday evening.
 They have a fantastic time taking part in the challenges and adventures of Scouts and Guides with their friends.
-Other pupils attend a Youth Club at Morecambe Library on a Wednesday evening organised by the National Autistic Society and we have organised other social experiences such as a weekly visit to Costa Coffee in Lancaster after school where students are supported to choose a drink and a snack, using their communication aids where appropriate to order and pay for their choice.
+Pre-Covid some of our pupils attended a Youth Club at Morecambe Library on a Wednesday evening organised by the National Autistic Society and we have organised other social experiences such as a weekly visit to Costa Coffee in Lancaster after school where students are supported to choose a drink and a snack, using their communication aids where appropriate to order and pay for their choice.
 The pupils accessing the activities on Saturdays often go to the local coffee mornings and join in with village events, such as the Silverdale Arts Trail.

 The Secondary class have inclusion links with Morecambe Road School and some of our pupils have been going to access curriculum subjects such as ICT and Food Technology alongside pupils at the school, we are also looking forward to hosting pupils at Bleasdale in the future so that we can work and learn together during inclusion sessions.

 Secondary pupils also enjoy learning outside the classroom.
 As part of the curriculum we regularly go out to explore the local community and what shops and services are in the local area and how to use them.

 We continue our link with Dallam School, taking an active part in their Rebound Therapy lunch club with our friends there.

 In association with